-Category Criteria All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangement or special guardianship order (see definitions) 1 Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see definitions) 2 On 'very exceptional 'medical grounds.
-Children who will have a sibling in the School at the time of entry and are living within that 3 part of the area of the ecclesiastical parish of Riseley with Bletsoe and Stodden excluding the villages of Upper Dean, Lower Dean and Shelton.
-Other children who at the time of entry are living within that part of the area of the 4 ecclesiastical parish of Riseley with Bletsoe and Stodden excluding the villages of Upper Dean, Lower Dean and Shelton.
-5 Other children who have a sibling who will be attending the School at the time of entry 6 Other children whose home address is outside the area as defined in Categories 3 and 4 above, one or more of whose parents/guardians have, at the time of application, shown commitment to the Church of England or another Christian Church by attending a service at least once a month for the year prior to an application being made.
-Applicants in this category will need to ask their priest or minister to complete the relevant section of the application form, which should be signed by the priest or minister.
-7 Any other children
+Category Criteria All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangement or special guardianship order (see definitions) 1 Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see definitions) 2 Children living in the catchment area with siblings at the school.
+3 Other pupils living in the catchment area.
+4 Children eligible for Early Years Pupil Premium, Pupil Premium or Service Premium Funding who currently attend Riseley Preschool.
+5 Other Siblings 6 Children whose home address is outside the catchment area, but one or more of whose parents/guardians have, at the time of application shown commitment to the Church of England or another Christian Church by attending a service at least once a month for the year prior to an application being made.
+A clergy signature will be required to verify this level of attendance.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship 7 Children of staff members 8 Any other children

 The governors cooperate with the fair access policies of the LA.
-In the case of twins or multiple births, if the eldest sibling has been allocated the last available place in class, the second twin or remaining multiple birth siblings may then be admitted as exceptions to the rule of maximum class size, and remain so for the duration of their time in Reception/KS1.
+In the case of twins or multiple births, if the eldest sibling has been allocated the last available place in class, the second twin or remaining multiple birth siblings may then be admitted as exceptions to the rule of maximum class size and remain so for the duration of their time in Reception/KS1.